 - International Court of Justice (“ICJ”):

 - UK v.
-Libya (Provisional Measures) (Lockerbie Bombing/terrorism case) for UK working for Prof. Rosalyn Higgins who later became ICJ President;
+Libya (Provisional Measures) (Lockerbie Bombing/terrorism case) for UK working with Professor Rosalyn Higgins QC who later became ICJ President;

 - Chad v.
-Libya for Chad working for Prof. Higgins;
+Libya for Chad working with Professor Higgins QC;

 - Slovakia v.
-Hungary for Slovakia working for Prof. Higgins,
+Hungary for Slovakia working with Professor Higgins QC,

 - East Timor (Portugal v.
-Australia) for Portugal working for Prof. Higgins.
+Australia) for Portugal working with Professor Higgins QC.

 - UN Special Tribunal for Lebanon (anti-terrorism): Prosecutor v.
 Ayyash et. al., 2012, STL-11-01/PT/TC (for UN Prosecutor).